Joseph-Alexandre Pierre de Ségur, Viscount of Ségur: Last years

 The frontispiece of the first edition of the memoirs of the Baron de Besenval showing his portrait.
 The memoirs were published by Joseph-Alexandre Pierre de Ségur between 1805 and 1806 in four volumes.

 Like his father, the Baron de Besenval, Joseph-Alexandre Pierre de Ségur was never married.
 He died while he was recovering from a chest illness at Bagnères-de-Bigorre in the company of Reine Claude de Mesmes d'Avaux, Comtesse d'Avaux, née Chartraire de Bourbonne, Dame de Bourbonne-les-Bains (1764–1810), a rich divorced heiress who was his partner for twelve years.
 The Comtesse d'Avaux, Dame de Bourbonne-les-Bains, was the owner of the thermal springs of the same name.
 She had large real estate holdings, including several country houses for her private use.
 After renting out his Hôtel de Besenval in 1795 and selling it in 1797, the Vicomte de Ségur also benefited from the various residences of the Comtesse d'Avaux, as he lived with her in a marriage-like relationship.

 Like his son, Alexandre Félix de Ségur (1781–1805), the Vicomte de Ségur also died of tuberculosis.
 His last posthumous publication, the memoirs of his father, Pierre Victor, Baron de Besenval, caused a scandal in the high society of the time.

-"My brother, the Vicomte de Ségur, one of the kindest men of his time."
+"My brother, the Vicomte de Ségur, was among the most benevolent and kindly men of his age."